EXPRESSCLUSTER/PostgreSQL/PostgreSQL 18 with EXPRESSCLUSTER X on Windows.md

-EXPRESSCLUSTER X with PostgreSQL 18.0-2 on Windows Platform Quick Start Guide
+PostgreSQL 18 with EXPRESSCLUSTER X on Windows
 ===

 About this guide